Serena, Venus Williams lose in 1st round of US Open doubles

 Arthur Ashe Stadium had never hosted a first-round doubles match — for women or men, during the night or day — until this one featuring two members of one family who have combined to claim 14 Grand Slam titles in doubles.

+“It’s something incredible, because playing first round in a huge stadium, with 23,000 people, is something amazing,” said the 37-year-old Hradecka, who won major doubles trophies with Andrea Hlavackova at the 2013 U.S. Open and 2011 French Open.
+“I don’t think (when) we played the final here, it was packed like this.”

-They were partnering up for the first time since the 2018 French Open.
-This was their fourth first-round doubles defeat at a Slam; the most recent had been at the 2013 French Open.
+The Williams sisters, who did not do interviews after the match, were partnering up for the first time since the 2018 French Open.
+According to the WTA, this was just their second first-round doubles defeat at a Slam; the only other one came all the way back at the 1997 U.S. Open.

 “I’m still in shock that we won,” Hradecka said in an on-court interview right after the match’s conclusion.

-Speaking to the crowd, she said: “I’m so sorry for you that we beat them, but we are so happy that we did it.”
+Speaking to the sellout crowd of 23,859, she said: “I’m so sorry for you that we beat them, but we are so happy that we did it.”

-An announced sellout of 23,859 showed up, just like for each of Serena’s two victories in singles so far this week, although the fans were not quite as boisterous Thursday as they had been for those other night matches involving a player who has hinted that this will be the final event of her career.
+The fans were not nearly as boisterous as they were for each of the two victories in singles this week for Serena, who has hinted that this will be the final event of her career.

 Serena plays Ajla Tomljanovic on Friday night in the third round of singles; Venus was bounced from that bracket in the first round.